Going Carbon Neutral

 The Carbon Neutral Certification Trademark

-The Australian Government’s Carbon Neutral Program certifies organisations, products, services, events and precincts against the National Carbon Offset Standard (NCOS).
-The NABERS National Administrator and Green Building Council of Australia provide certification against the NCOS for buildings.
+The Australian Government’s Carbon Neutral Program certifies organisations, products, services, events and precincts against the Climate Active Carbon Neutral Standard.
+The NABERS National Administrator and Green Building Council of Australia provide certification for buildings.
 The certification trademark is available for use by certified entities that hold a licence agreement.

 The trademark demonstrates climate leadership, and that certified organisations, products, services, events, buildings or precincts have achieved carbon neutrality in a credible and transparent way, and gives customers and clients confidence in the validity of the carbon neutral claim.